 On the other side, scientists found a strong inverse association between wisdom and loneliness.
 People who were deemed wiser were less lonely.
-That may be due to the fact that behaviors which define wisdom, such as empathy, compassion, emotional regulation, self-reflection, effectively counter or prevent serious loneliness.
+That may be due to the fact that behaviors that define wisdom, such as empathy, compassion, emotional regulation, and self-reflection, effectively counter or prevent serious loneliness.

-The study is published December 18 online issue of International Psychogeriatrics.
+The study is published in the December 18 online issue of International Psychogeriatrics.